Beauty Awards 2017: Best Makeup Products Celebrities Love

 While this product is perfect for more natural-looking brows, it works for statement ones as well.
 Think: Hailee Steinfeld at the VMAs (courtesy of makeup artist Vincent Oquendo) or Priyanka Chopra at the Met Gala (courtesy of Pati Dubroff) or Margot at the Goodbye Christopher Robin premiere.

 What's the different between a brow pomade, powder and gel?
-Think of the latter as hairspray, the last step top hold everything in place.
+Think of the latter as hairspray, the last step to hold everything in place.
 While this product adds natural-looking volume and texture, we love that it dries so fast!
 Call us lazy, but this product is for the girl who wants to spend 10 seconds on her brows.

 Steve Granitz/WireImage